Threat Actors

 - Ransomware: Criminal groups or affiliates who use malware to encrypt victims’ data and demand payment for decryption.
 Increasingly professionalized, sometimes overlapping with both cybercrime and nation-state ecosystems.

-Selecting a threat actor from the list will direct you to an overview where you can view further details, listed in the following table:
+Select a threat actor to go to an overview and view further details, listed in this table:

 IOCs

-The IOCs tab lists all of the IOCs (indicators of compromise) associated with the threat actor.
-Each IOC has a type, a decay score and a date and time when the IOC was last updated.
+The IOCs tab lists all indicators of compromise (IOCs) associated with the threat actor.
+The table displays each IOC’s type, decay score, and the date and time it was last updated.

 What are IOCs?